preemptive/DashO-GameOfLife/README.md

 * Obfuscate the library and the application independently.
 * Obfuscate both together using a single DashO configuration.
-* Ofuscate both together but with variant-specific DashO configurations.
+* Obfuscate both together but with variant-specific DashO configurations.

 These instructions will demonstrate the last scenario, which provides the strongest protection.